Hello world 🔗

 ----

-Adding arguments to a service is as simple as adding a list of comma-separated variable names.
-However, those variable names need to be prepended by their type so that the service can know what inputs to expect.
-For example, f64 x denotes a service input variable that is a float named x.
-To declared a runtype, change the service keyword to smo.
+For most simple programs, you will only mostly runtypes.
+Services are complex pieces of code that run independently to each other.
+Adding arguments to a service is as simple as adding a list of comma-separated variable types and names.
+Types are needed so that the service can know what inputs to expect.
+For example, f64 x denotes an argument that is a float named x.

 @include std.builtins